If you’ve ever seen a photograph of Kotor, Montenegro then chances are it’s been taken from THAT viewpoint, overlooking the Bay of Kotor, or Boka Bay.

 In fact, it’s probably the most photographed spot in all of Montenegro – and it’s no wonder! – but what the Instagram posts don’t tell you is how to get there, or what’s behind the camera!

-When I was living in Kotor back in 2018, I must have told hundreds of tourists how to hike up to this viewpoint, or the Fortress of St John (Tvrdava Sveti Ivan), and because much of the information online is outdated or inaccurate, I thought that I would put everything I know into a blog post, so that if you are planning a trip to Kotor and you’d like to know how to hike up to the Fortress of St John, then you’re all set!
+When I was living in Kotor back in 2018, I must have told hundreds of tourists how to hike up to Kotor Fortress, or the Fortress of St John (Tvrdava Sveti Ivan) to give it its proper name, and because much of the information online is outdated or inaccurate, I thought that I would put everything I know into a blog post, so that if you are planning a trip to Kotor and you’d like to know how to hike up to Kotor Fortress, then you’re all set!

-Psst – if you are planning a trip to Kotor and are looking for a guide then I’ve got you boo – check out this backpacker’s guide to Kotor after you’ve finished this article!
+Psst – if you are planning a trip to Kotor and are looking for more things to do in Kotor then I’ve got you boo – check out this backpacker’s guide to Kotor after you’ve finished this article!

 Kotor Fortress – A Brief History